 The ultrasonic C-scan images were then preprocessed using Fast Fourier Transforms (FFTs) in an effort to remove any image noise present.
 The results of the BPNN that was trained and tested on the green color data only were then compared to the results yielded by the BPNN trained and tested on the images that were processed through the FFT.
 It was found that the FFT processed images had a worst case BPNN prediction error of 8.65%, which was only slightly lower than the -8.98% error that was generated by the unprocessed green layer only C-scan image data.
 This improvement suggested that the added work involved in FFT preprocessing of the worst case error was not as productive as had been hoped, leading to a few suggestions for future noise removal research.
 This also reinforced the notion that BPNNs, being an iterative optimization scheme, can provide accurate predictions in the presence of at least small amounts of noise.
 Thus, image filtering methods coupled with the iterative optimization technique that comprises a BPNN have demonstrated the ability to generate accurate CAI load predictions in composite coupons that have experienced BVID.

 Scholarly Commons Citation

 Geiselman, Nikolas L., "Neural Network Prediction of Ultimate Compression After Impact Loads in Graphite-Epoxy Coupons from Ultrasonic C-Scan Images" (2011).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 282.